dsomleff/docker-camp/README.md

 - Contains the code + requirements tools.
 - Based on one image, we can create multiple containers.
 - Images locked when you build them.
 App code it's a snapshot which copied into.
 So Images are Read-Only!
+- Every command in Image represent layers and this layers are cached.
+- When Image rebuilds, Docker re-run only the parts that were changed.
+Non-changeable things are pulling from cache.

 ## Commands
 - `docker build .` - create an image based on Dockerfile. dot is using for path, where is the dockerfile lives.